MuhammadRaheelNaseem/Raspberry-Pi-Screen-Not-Showing/README.md

 `1920x1080`
 ![image](https://github.com/MuhammadRaheelNaseem/Raspberry-Pi-Screen-Not-Showing/assets/63813881/ad5154c9-e45e-49f4-85bf-7af6f4890367)

-Click on your ‘Tab’ and then ‘Enter’ key to select the choosen resolution.
+Click on your ‘Tab’ and then the ‘Enter’ key to select the chosen resolution.
 Click on ‘OK’ and then ‘Finish’ to save your settings.
 ![image](https://github.com/MuhammadRaheelNaseem/Raspberry-Pi-Screen-Not-Showing/assets/63813881/cca7e22c-2cb9-4fd8-a53a-efdce9a703b8)
 ![image](https://github.com/MuhammadRaheelNaseem/Raspberry-Pi-Screen-Not-Showing/assets/63813881/bd5bead3-6b39-4710-ad0f-32598c8b6165)